How to Achieve a 7: A History IB Revision Guide

-I often felt overwhelmed by the amount of content I had to cover in History.
-However, there are a few methods I used to break down the content and make the whole revision process a lot easier.
+While it can be easy to feel overwhelmed by the amount of content you to have to cover in your History IB revision, there are a few really useful methods to break down the content and make the whole history IB revision process a lot easier.

-For History, it’s particularly important to take note of which factors you may be asked to compare and contrast.
-For example, as you can see in the screenshot below, if you are doing authoritarian states in Paper 2, you might be asked to compare the importance of economic factors, social division, war, and the political system in the emergence of authoritarian states, so you should make sure your revision compares and contrasts all of these factors, as opposed to just preparing one argument about why one of these factors was the most important.
+For History IB, it’s particularly important to take note of which factors you may be asked to compare and contrast.
+For example, as you can see in the screenshot below, if you are doing authoritarian states for Paper 2, you might be asked to compare the importance of economic factors, social division, war, and the political system in the emergence of authoritarian states.
+You should therefore make sure that your history paper 2 revision compares and contrasts all of these factors, as opposed to just preparing one argument about why one of these factors was the most important.
 Similarly with the methods used to establish authoritarian states, make sure your revision covers how persuasion and coercion, leaders, ideology, force, AND propaganda may have contributed to the establishment of authoritarian states, as you may be asked a question on just one of these factors i.e., how does the use of force contribute to the establishment of authoritarian states?
 Although your response should compare the importance of the use of force to other factors, you need to have a good understanding of how all of these factors contribute to the establishment of an authoritarian state, and how they may interact with each other, in order to make a good argument.

 Screenshot 2021-05-12 at 08.30.24.png